Minecraft: Java Edition

-The original edition of Minecraft, now known as the Java Edition, was first developed in May 2009.
-Persson released a test video on YouTube of an early version of Minecraft.
-The base program of Minecraft was completed by Persson over a weekend in that month and a private testing was released on TigIRC on 16 May 2009.
-The game was first released to the public on 17 May 2009 as a developmental release on TIGSource forums.
-Persson updated the game based on feedback from the forums.
-This version later became known as the Classic version.
-Further developmental phases dubbed as Survival Test, Indev, and Infdev were released in 2009 and 2010.
+Persson completed the game's base programming over a weekend in May 2009, and private testing began on TigIRC on 16 May.
+The first public release followed on 17 May 2009 as a developmental version shared on the TIGSource forums.
+Based on feedback from forum users, Persson continued updating the game.
+This initial public build later became known as Classic.
+Further developmental phases—dubbed Survival Test, Indev, and Infdev—were released throughout 2009 and 2010.